-Zero emission paint is more expensive that regular paint — but it’s worth it for the health benefits.
+Zero-emission paint is more expensive than regular paint — but it’s worth it for the health benefits.
 Interior paints can release toxic emissions into a room for months or even years.

 Volatile organic compounds (“VOCs”) are chemicals that are harmful when inhaled.